sg4e/waialae-auto-splitter/README.md

 *A window pops up indicating a library or DLL is missing.*

 Make sure you have installed the latest [Microsoft C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

-## TO-DO

-- Add autosplit capability for start of run (when golfer appears)
-- Move hardcoded settings to standalone configuration file